Example of a Matrix

 The entry is 31, (row 1 & column 4)

 You can add or subtract matrices if each matrix has the same dimensions (in other words, each one needs to have exactly the same number of columns and rows).

-Consider the example pictured on the left.
-Matrix #1 has an one more column than #2.
+Consider the example pictured up above..
+Matrix #1 has one more column than Matrix #2.
 How would you match, let alone add, the entries of #1's column 3 with corresponding ones in #2.
 Well, the answer is - you can't since you cannot add matrixes unless they have the same number of rows and columns .